sayhan1610/matchmytaste/ReadMe.md

 - **400 Bad Request**: Returned if the input query is missing or malformed.
 - **401 Unauthorized**: Returned if the Spotify API credentials are invalid.
 - **500 Internal Server Error**: Returned if there is an issue with the Spotify API or server.

-Feel free to add more detailed examples and explanations to suit your needs.
-This should make the README more user-friendly and informative!